 If you fancy the idea of staying on the Great Ocean Road, you literally can at Motel Marengo.
 Just 2.7 kilometres out of Apollo Bay, this award-winning motel offers a range of different suites, including the quad suite, which as the name suggests, is ideal for a family of four.
 To relax those tired driving muscles, slip into the solar heated outdoor swimming pool and spa, then fire up the outdoor gas BBQ for some at-home cooking.

-Just a ten-minute drive from Chris’s at Beacon Point, you can keep the romantic flame burning at Rayville Boat Houses.
+Just a ten-minute drive from Chris’s Beacon Point Restaurant, you can keep the romantic flame burning at Rayville Boat Houses.
 Although not literally boat houses, the nautical themed villas will seduce you with their luxurious furnishings and elegant aesthetic of marine blue and lemon.
 Different accommodation options are available, but if you fancy nesting in a home away from home, go for the self-contained deluxe loft-style villa.

 The heart of the Great Ocean Road is arguably the 12 Apostles, and you can discover these stunning limestone rock formations just out of Port Campbell.
 Surrounding the 12 Apostles is the Port Campbell National Park, which offers a mix of nature walks and spectacular lookouts, as well as fishing and canoeing options on the Gellibrand River.